Guidelines for .eu in Greek

 Domain name script and legacy from the current domain names database

 Since the launch of the .ею (.eu in Cyrillic) on 1 June 2016, upon the request of ICANN, EURid has enforced the basic rule that the second level script must match the top-level script in order to eliminate any possible confusion.

 To ensure the consistency of the aforementioned rule across the three extensions, at the time of the launch of the .ευ, EURid:

 - Introduced a ‘script adjustment’ phase, to allow registrars and registrants to move previously registered domain name(s) in Greek to the .ευ, so that the top-level domain script matches the second level domain script.

 - Cloned all the domain names in Greek registered under .eu and had them registered under .ευ as well.
 In addition, all linked contacts were copied.
 Name server information and DNS key information were also copied, as this information depends on the DNS setup of the registrar.
 These actions were developed during the ‘maintenance window’ of the launch of the .ευ on 14 November 2019.

-- Going forward, EURid will inform on a yearly basis all registrars and registrants of domain names in Greek (that were cloned) that these domains will co-exist under .eu and .ευ until 13 November 2022.
-Registrars of these domain names will be required to pay fees for the domain name under .eu only.
-On 14 November 2022, the domain names in Greek under .eu will be phased out and their equivalent under .ευ will remain registered in the EURid database.
-The expiry date of the domain name in Greek under .ευ will depend on the expiry date of the domain name under .eu at the time it was cloned.
+- Going forward, EURid informed all registrars and registrants of domain names in Greek (that were cloned) that these domains will co-exist under .eu and .ευ until 13 November 2022.
+Registrars of these domain names were required to pay fees for the domain name under .eu only.
+On 14 November 2022, the domain names in Greek under .eu were phased out and their equivalent under .ευ remained registered in the EURid database.

 Specific cases at the time the .ευ extension went live:

 - Active domain names in the Greek script belonging to a terminated registrar account, which had a future delete date corresponding to the end of their term, were neither cloned nor activated under the new extension.